Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Introduction

 Relaxation scheme is also used in finite element framework for one dimensional scalar and vector (elastodynamics) problems \cite{CATM}.
-In this paper the relaxation based Streamlined-Upwind scheme, named as Method of Relaxed Streamlined-Upwinding (MRSU) is developed in finite element framework for hyperbolic conservation laws in one and two dimensions.
+In this paper the relaxation system based Streamline-Upwind scheme, named as Method of Relaxed Streamline Upwinding (MRSU) is developed in finite element framework for hyperbolic conservation laws in one and two dimensions.
 The proposed scheme belongs to the class of stabilized finite element methods.
-Some of the salient features of proposed formulation are \begin{enumerate} \item The weak formulation of governing hyperbolic PDEs is started in conservation form which is obtained from relaxation system with an analogous procedure used in Relaxed scheme (instantaneous relaxation). \item Only test space of convection part of the governing equation is enriched to obtain the required stabilization term. \item In this analysis, group discretization or group formulation of flux function which are shown to be more accurate is used \cite{Fle,Mor}. \item Proposed scheme can be easily extended from scalar to vector conservation laws. \item Exact stabilization vectors can be obtained for both scalar as well as vector conservation laws.
-Importantly, no Jacobian matrices are involved in the stabilization terms. \item Six symmetric discrete velocity models are proposed for two dimensional problems which includes four point along diagonal ($\mathscr{D}4$), nine point including rest particle ($\mathscr{AD}9$), eight point without rest particle ($\mathscr{AD}8$), four point along axis ($\mathscr{A}4$), four point along diagonal with one rest particle ($\mathscr{D}5$) and four point along axis with one rest particle ($\mathscr{A}5$) discrete velocity models. \item Temporal discretization is done by using simple first order forward Euler method. \item To show the efficacy of the proposed scheme various test cases of Burgers equation, Euler equations and shallow water equations are solved in one and two dimensions.
-Moreover, some new test cases for Burgers equation, Euler and shallow water equations are also introduced.
-In case of two dimensional Burgers equation a set of test cases involving normal and oblique discontinuity are proposed along with their exact solutions. \item Error analysis of the proposed scheme shows optimal rate of convergence.
-Furthermore, spectral stability analysis gives implicit expression for critical time step. \end{enumerate}
+Some of the salient features of proposed formulation are \begin{enumerate} \item Weak formulation of governing hyperbolic conservation laws in conservation form is obtained from relaxation system assuming instantaneous relaxation to equilibrium. \item Only test space of convection part of the governing equation is enriched to obtain the required stabilization term. \item Group discretization also called as group formulation which is shown to be more accurate is used for flux function \cite{Fle,Mor}. \item Proposed scheme can be easily extended from scalar to vector conservation laws. \item Exact stabilization vectors can be obtained for both scalar as well as vector conservation laws.
+Importantly, computationally expensive Jacobian matrices are not involved in the stabilization terms. \item Six symmetric discrete velocity models are introduced in two dimensions which include four points along diagonal ($\mathscr{D}4$), nine points including rest particle ($\mathscr{AD}9$), eight points without rest particle ($\mathscr{AD}8$), four points along axis ($\mathscr{A}4$), four points along diagonal with one rest particle ($\mathscr{D}5$) and four points along axis with one rest particle ($\mathscr{A}5$) discrete velocity models. \item To show the efficacy of the proposed scheme various test cases of Burgers equation, Euler equations and shallow water equations are solved in one and two dimensions.
+Moreover, some new test cases of Burgers equation, Euler and shallow water equations are also introduced.
+In case of two-dimensional Burgers equation a set of test cases involving normal and oblique discontinuity is proposed along with their exact solution. \item Error analysis of the proposed scheme shows optimal rate of convergence.
+Furthermore, spectral stability analysis gives implicit expression of critical time step. \end{enumerate}